mpous/iiot-gw-ming-x86/README.md

+# MING (MQTT, InfluxDB, NodeRED and Grafana)

-# Industrial IoT Gateway with Node-RED and MQTT broker running on balena
+## Industrial IoT Gateway with Node-RED and MQTT broker running on balena

-This is a project based on the [balena Node-RED block](https://github.com/balenablocks/balena-node-red) which supports the Node-RED [balena flow](https://github.com/balena-io-projects/node-red-contrib-balena).
+This is a project based on the [balena Node-RED block](https://github.com/balenablocks/balena-node-red) which supports the Node-RED [balena flow](https://github.com/balena-io-projects/node-red-contrib-balena) and works on x86 devices.

 ### Disclaimer